So, you want to write a short story. Neil Gaiman tells us the following, which I think is amazing:

-Short fiction is where you can explore, bend genres, test ideas, see if you have enough material to last for five pages or for a hundred or more.
+Short fiction is where you can explore, bend genres, test ideas, and see if you have enough material to last for five pages or for a hundred or more.
 It’s where you can do whatever you want and, if it doesn’t work, it doesn’t matter, it was only 5k words, not 50k.

-It is also where you can train one ability in specific.
+It is also where you can train one ability specifically.
 For example, you want to learn to write a very complex character.
 It can be his drama of waking up and getting out of bed to go to a job that he hates.
 It would be very hard to read a 500-page ranting but it can be very relatable to read 5 pages of a character suffering to face real life while deciding if he will quit his job or be a responsible adult.

 Short Story Structure: What is a short story

 People like to say that anything above 7,5k is a novelette, and a short story would be less than that.
 I believe that a short story can be of any length, be it one sentence long, a page, or even 10k words.
 You decide if you will call it a “short story”, “a novella”, or something like this.

 What a short story doesn’t have is a lot of meat.
 By that, I mean that a short story focus on the key points of the story.
 There’s no space for “filler scenes”.

 You have to have clearly in mind what you want to convey with a short story and go directly to the main point.